vw-lee/code-learning/Notes.md

+morning routine?
+- what kind of routine? what time to wake up and what to do?

+learning time?
+- learn about new projects, news catchup, and exercise new ideas

 if i am not going to AU for another 3 years, I then have more time to prepare for what's coming.

 before I am 35 years old.